ArtArtArtArt/KMSVault/1EvergreenNotes/modern russia is ussr.md

 Why modern Russia is ussr

-Cannot compare Stalin and hitler
+Cannot compare stalin and hitler
-Is not recognising holodomor
+Is not recognizing Holodomor

+it means that ideologically russia is the same

 ---
-status: #⚙️
+status: #🌱
 tags: #russian_aggression  #history
 related: